 1.)
 READ– We read every day during the summer and depending on the age determines the time limit.

 For my daughter (who is a book worm and could finish a chapter book every couple of days) I don’t set a reading timer.
-For Linkin, who’s going into Kindergarten and learning his sight words- we will practice his simple BOB books everyday.
+My third grader reads for twenty to thirty minutes.
+The Preschooler is starting to recognize sight words- we practice his simple BOB books everyday.
 And then I will read the books (more than likely Super Hero themed) from the library we picked out together.

 If your child struggles to read, reading with them is the smartest ways to develop the incredible world of reading.
 There are so many books that have been adapted to film- start with those books!
 Ask you child which movie looks interesting and have them first read the book.

-Last year, Lexie and I read C. S. Lewis, Narnia- Lion the Witch and the Wardrobe and wrote in her journal then watched the movie together.
+Several summer’s ago we read C. S. Lewis, Narnia- Lion the Witch and the Wardrobe.
+While I read to the kids- they wrote/drew in their journals then once then once the book was over- we watched the movie together.
 When we watched the movie, she enjoyed watching the characters she learned to love come to life.

-For Christmas I received the illustrated Harry Potter books.
+For Christmas I received the 3rd illustrated Harry Potter book.
 If you want your children to dive into a fantastic book series that is fun for the whole family- I strongly suggest these amazing books.
+We even read the illustrated version out loud together.
 My kids love listening to my husband read with different voices while they color.
 Great summer read!

 2.)
 Do a page of homework in the workbook. — Summer Bridge

 In my childhood summer’s my mother gave us these workbooks to remember the subjects we learned over the past year.
 Summer Bridge Activity Books were helpful for my parents since the book spits up the homework pages in days and were age appropriate.
 As a kid, I didn’t enjoy the two or three pages of homework everyday, but I liked the varied subjects like: reading, writing, math, science, and even experiments and activities.